YaSuenag/ffmasm/README.md

 </dependencies>
 ```

-jvmci-adapter depends on ffmasm, and it is exposed transitively, so you do not need to add dependency to ffmasm.

 # Play with perf tool

 You can record both function name and entry point address as a perf map file.